Digital

 SMS Text Messaging

-With most farmers still using feature phones, we are exploring options for sharing technical content through interactive SMS and WhatsApp messages.
-This will enable users to receive timely advice at key stages of their crop production cycle.
-An ongoing pilot with farmers in Tanzania is being supported to assess the effectiveness of SMS as a means of service delivery.
+Most farmers in the areas where we work use feature phones, not smartphones.
+We are therefore exploring options for sharing technical content through interactive SMS and WhatsApp messages.
+This would enable users to receive timely advice at key stages of their crop production cycle.
+To gauge the effectiveness of this approach, we piloted an SMS-based training program with farmers in Tanzania in 2022.

 Moderated Social Media Groups